 How do I join?

 First, contact our officers to join the GroupMe for messages on rides and other club news.
 Then, to become an official member, join us on CampusGroups, which gives you access to the club’s sponsorship discounts on great bike gear, our cycling kit, and allows you to race for the club (and to get reimbursed for expenses!).
 It’s a great way to get into racing, and the best deal you’ll find outside of joining a pro team.
 Finally, join us for a Friday Fun Ride or other event and say hello!

 No way, just interested in riding your bike.
 The club’s membership covers a wide range of skill levels, and even the fastest riders don’t ride fast all the time.
 There are many more slow riders than fast ones, so don’t be shy about posting a ride in the GroupMe and advertising whatever pace you’re comfortable with.

 I like to ride and am interested in seeing what racing is all about.

 Collegiate racing is a great way to start with categories to match any level of experience.
 For some less formal races: members of the Finger Lakes Cycling Club hold their Tuesday Night Race (“TNR”) during the warmer months.
 Check out our racing and rides pages for more info.

 Where can I find the club jersey and bib shorts?

-We usually places clothing orders at the start of the fall and spring semesters, which are announced via email and in the GroupMe.
+We usually place clothing orders at the start of the spring semester, which are announced via email and in the GroupMe.
 The club also may have some inventory on hand; contact a club officer for more info.
 Fill out this form if you are interested in ordering a kit; you will be contacted when we are placing an order.